microsoft/api-guidelines/graph/GuidelinesGraph.md

 //// removing open type and don't schematize: the property will remain in the dynamic properties collection, so no issue
 //// removing open type and schematizing: the schematized property will no longer be in the dynamic properties colleciton, so if a client is looking for it in the collection, they won't find it now

+//// TODO adding new properties that are required for creation is breaking

 //// TODO differentiate between sdk vs rest breaking changes; also differentiate if clients need to update the sdk for it to be a break
 //// TODO this doc should be about the rest api and not necessarily about the sdk (maybe a different doc for those? that's a whole other topic though)